generik0/Smooth.IoC.Dapper.Repository.UnitOfWork/README.md

  / dependancy injection.
 Also i wanted to make the resolving of sessions (IDbConnection) and UnitOFWork's (IDbTransaction) automatically connection / begin transaction on creation, and disconnect/commit on disposal.
 Also i wanted the usage of the session and uow to become nice and simple.

+*So far there are examples of Autofact, Castle.Windsor, Ninject, Simpleinjector, StructureMap, and Unity.*

 This should cover 97% of your needs.
 But i have also insured the the Session and UoW types extend the ADO base interfaces, so you can basically do anything you like with the session / uow, because they are IDbConnection and IDbTransaction.

 I have tried to insure it is as bare bones as possible.
 Only adding the system libraries needed and Dapper + Dapper.FASTCrud.
-The IoC of your choice is not included in the package,  but i have made example registrations for the "majors" look at: [Code Examples: IoC registration](#Code-Examples:-IoC-registration)
+The IoC of your choice is not included in the package,  but i have made example registrations for the "majors" look at: [Code Examples: IoC registration](#Code-Examples:-IoC-registration).
-*So far there are examples of Autofact, Castle.Windsor, Ninject, Simpleinjector, StructureMap, and Unity.*

 ## What are the features of the library?
 The library gives you the building blocks to: